mgiagnoni/LyraAdminBundle/README.markdown

 bundles that make part of Lyra CMS, however it can also be used independently from the CMS as a standalone standard Symfony2 bundle.

-LyraAdminBundle is under development and currently works only with **Symfony 2.0.x**, the currently stable release of the framework.
+LyraAdminBundle is under development .

-A version for **Symfony 2.1** will be developed as soon as possibile.
+* branch `master` requires Symfony 2.1
+* branch `2.0` requires Symfony 2.0.x

 Installation instructions and a basic tutorial to get started are at: